python-poetry/poetry/README.md

 ## Introduction

-`poetry` is a tool to handle dependencies installation, building and packaging of Python packages.
+`poetry` is a tool to handle dependency installation as well as building and packaging of Python packages.
 It only needs one file to do all of that: the new, [standardized](https://www.python.org/dev/peps/pep-0518/) `pyproject.toml`.

+In other words, poetry uses `pyproject.toml` to replace `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

 ```toml
 [tool.poetry]